easyeducation556644-ux/all-vip-courses/replit.md

   - TelegramJoinButton component with tg:// protocol for direct app opening
   - Join status tracking with `telegramJoinedAt` timestamp in enrollments
   - Prevents web/inspection access by opening in Telegram app only
-- **Category/Subcategory Enhancement**: Added image URL support
-  - Categories and subcategories now have optional `imageURL` field
-  - Live inline preview when adding/editing image URLs
-  - Ready for use in course filtering and browsing UIs

 ### Design & UX Improvements
 - **Minimal Design Aesthetic**: Redesigned entire platform with cleaner, minimal aesthetic inspired by rj1.dev